Safeguardapp/reusable-workflows/README.md

 ## publish_package

-This workflow requires that the repository using this contains a `publish:package` command that in turn should at least call the `npm publish` command.
+This workflow runs the `npm run publish:package` command to publish the node package to the GitHub packages repository , it also ups the version in the repository's `package.json` and it tags the release.

+The repository using this workflow is required to contain the following packages and commands.

+**Commands**

+* `npm run publish:package`

 The workflow expects the following input.